ptown-epicodus/club-manager/README.md

 ## Description

 This website was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
-It manages a marketplace of albums.
+It manages a list of club members.

 ## Setup
 1. Set project root as working directory in CLI after cloning repo.